 Will an MBA get me the job I want?

 Many people select an MBA as their preferred type of postgraduate study without considering other options.
 If you’re currently working as, or have some training as an engineer, you may find that a Masters of Engineering Management (MEM) is far more suited to your career aims.
 A MEM combines much of the business knowledge passed on during an MBA, with the technological focus needed to succeed in the world of engineering and technology management.
 We also have postgraduate degrees in project management and healthcare, and many of our courses include flexible entry and exit points - meaning you can “test the water” with a Graduate Certificate in Business or IT management, or graduate early with a qualification if your plans change.

 Our MBA also includes flexible study options.
 You can study a broad-based MBA covering many aspects of business, or you may choose to concentrate your MBA studies in the accounting, info management, health or leadership.

-If you’re still wondering whether to get an MBA, speak to one of our Student Enrolment Advisors.
+If you’re still wondering whether to get an MBA, speak to one of our Student Enrolment Advisors on 1300 589 882.
 They can help work out if you’ll receive advanced standing (based on previous qualifications and work experience), design a personalised study plan that’s achievable for you, and they can help you complete your application.